k8s-at-home/library-charts/charts/stable/common/README.md

 - Allow setting Pod labels using the `podLabels` field.
 - Allow setting `volumeName` for PVC's.
 - Annotated the values.yaml to better describe what fields do.
 This is also reflected in the [README.md](README.md) file.
+- Added a [netshoot](https://github.com/nicolaka/netshoot) add-on.
+This allows for injecting a network trouble-shooting swiss-army sidecar container.

 #### Changed